- Fashion and Beauty»

 What You Need for a Male Manicure

-- Nail clippers (due to nail size, toenail clippers are usually more appropriate for men)
+- Nail clippers (due to nail size, toenail clippers are usually more appropriate for men, as illustrated in the above photo)

 - Emery boards